Project

 Download the Nutritional Analysis Report Microsoft Word file.
 You can also open it on a Chromebook and immediately add it to your Google Drive.

 For each nutrient, enter the "Average Intake" and "% RDA" values.
 This information can be found on the Excel file that you completed in part 3.
+Make sure to include units for the average intake and a % sign for the % RDA.

 Enter the recommendation ("Increase", "Decrease", "Keep the Same") that is most appropriate.
 If you should eat more of that nutrient, write “Increase”.
 If should should eat less of that nutrient, write “Decrease”.
 In general, if the % RDA lies between 90%-110%, the recommendation should be "Keep the Same".